kevindigo/epidemic-express-2/README.md

 ## Game Rules

-For detailed game rules, click the "Rules" button in the game interface or refer to the original `rules.html` file.
+For detailed game rules, click the "Rules" button in the game interface.

 ## License

+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE.md](LICENSE.md) for full details.

 This project is based on the original Epidemic Express game by Kevin B. Smith, Copyright 2010.